MatrixAI/Polykey-Docs/docs/getting-started/claiming-digital-identities.md

 ## Conclusion

-Successfully linking your Polykey node to your GitHub identity not only secures your digital interactions but also facilitates easier and more reliable verification by other network participants.
+Linking your GitHub identity with Polykey enhances both security and usability, making your digital interactions within the network more seamless and verifiable.